 Join Sugarloaf docents Jim Sickles and Susan Perkins in a geology hike to learn about more about the geological formations that give Sugarloaf Ridge State Park its namesake, how soil composition influences native flora to thrive, and take a lightning-fast journey (in geological terms) through the history of the area, from the time California was underwater to today's volcanic caldera remains.

 Meet at the main parking lot.
 Wear layers, appropriate footwear for muddy/slippery trails, bring at least a quart of water, and if desired, a snack, binoculars, and/or a camera.
 We invite you to bring a reusable drink container so your little ones can enjoy hot cocoa after the walk, if desired.
-Should the event be postponed due to heavy rains, the rescheduled date will be Saturday, February 15.
+Heavy rains cancel, with a rain date of Saturday, March 1.
 Parking fees apply.